Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 Sofia is developing some new features to her attendance app.
 She wants to be able to add a new student to her class whenever she wants!

+As in the previous lesson, all subsequent code examples and screen shots will omit the `ClassInfo` component to focus on the `StudentList` part of the application.
+However, the `ClassInfo` component will still appear in the reference branches found in GitHub.
 Sofia's app currently has the following components:

 <br/>